 - The tutor cannot show cause as to why they should not be removed from their office

 The court may ask you to provide evidence of the tutor’s breach of duty.
 Often, this evidence cannot be obtained without a thorough investigation and intimate understanding of state civil procedures.

 A Louisiana estate attorney could help your family protect a minor child by constructing a compelling, evidence-based claim of the tutor’s legal inability to care for the child and protect their best interests.

 Contact Us When a Child’s Well-Being Is at Stake

-If you believe that a Louisiana tutor appointed by a will or the court cannot care for a child, send Scott Vicknair, LLC a message online, or call our Louisiana Succession Attorneys at 504-264-1057 to schedule your free initial consultation.
+If you believe that a Louisiana tutor appointed by a will or the court cannot care for a child, send Scott Vicknair Law a message online, or call our Louisiana Succession Attorneys at 504-264-1057 to get started on your case.